 - B.S. in Business Administration - International Business and Logistics

-- B.A. in Global Studies and Maritime Affairs
+- B.A. in International Strategy and Security

 - B.S. in Marine Transportation